 The inflorescence is short stalked cluster of 1 to 7 stalked flowers rising from the upper stem leaf axils.

-Seed: Fertile flowers produce 5 to 15 seed follicles that are ellipsoid in shape, spreading outward without stalks.
-Individual seeds are elliptical in shape.
-Plants are difficult to start from seed.
-60 days of cold stratification are required
+Seed: Fertile flowers produce 5 to 15 seed follicles that are ellipsoid in shape with a straight or curved beak at the tip, spreading outward from a central point, without stalks.
+Each follicle contains a small number of individual seeds that are elliptical in shape.
+Seeds require at least 60 days of cold stratification for germination.

 Toxicity: See notes at bottom of page.

 Habitat: Marsh Marigold grows from a fibrous root system with a thick caudex.
 Stems can root at the nodes and it can re-seed.
 It is a plant of moist soils, wet meadows, marshes, bogs but not in standing water for any length of time during the growth period.
 Full sun for fine bloom.
 The plant can sometimes have a re-bloom in the autumn.